MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/embed-multiple-viz.md

 ## Purpose

-You can use the new Embedding SDK API to embed multiple visualizations in a client's webpage, with high performance that is similar as loading one OOTB Library dossier page.
+You can use the new Embedding SDK API to embed multiple visualizations in a webpage, with high performance that is similar to loading one MicroStrategy Dossier page.

 ## Requirements